A group of cybercriminals has breached and mapped the

 A post on a cybercrime darknet forum offers access to Mexican government networks, stating the entry is “ideal for cyberspy,” in this screenshot provided to Epoch Times by an insider.

-A post on a cybercrime darknet forum sells access to
+post on a cybercrime darknet forum sells access to “all information” on

 The insider said the hackers exploited a vulnerability in the code used to build web applications named Apache Struts v2.
 It was vulnerable as early as 2006 and was patched in 2013.
 He also noted that after gaining access, the hackers have since traversed numerous additional financial networks they’re targeting.